 Skip to main content

-Hefezopf Success: My husband Ed and I teamed up to bake Hefezopf (braided sweet bread); it was so good he even took some to share with his colleagues.
+• Hefezopf Happiness Ed and I teamed up to bake a gorgeous Hefezopf (braided sweet bread).
+It turned out so well that he brought some to share with his colleagues—always the true test of success.

-It has been a rewarding season for my work in education and coaching.
+April was a big month for my work in education and creative wellness.

-The Underwater World: Our new 35-gallon freshwater tank is thriving!
-Watching the Blue Tiger Parrot Cichlid and Guppies, has become a favorite way to unwind.
+• Underwater Calm Our new 35‑gallon freshwater tank is thriving.
+Watching the Blue Tiger Parrot Cichlid and the guppies has become one of my favorite ways to unwind after long days.

 What was the highlight of your April?
-Whether it was a new recipe or a professional win, I’d love to hear about it in the comments!
+A new recipe?
+A creative spark?
+A small win that meant something big?
+I’d love to hear about it in the comments.

 Comments